 Antje Budde 安琪。布徳

-She is the founder of a number of queerly feminist performing art projects including most recently the (DDL)2 or (Digital Dramaturgy Lab)Squared - a platform for experimental explorations of digital culture, creative labor, integration of arts and science, and technology in performance.
-She is interested in the intersections of natural sciences, the arts, engineering and computer science.
+Antje is the founder of a number of queerly feminist performing art projects including most recently the (DDL)2 or (Digital Dramaturgy Lab)Squared - a platform for experimental explorations of digital culture, creative labor, integration of arts and science, and technology in performance, interested in the intersections of natural sciences, the arts, engineering and computer science.

 Information about previous work with the former Digital Dramaturgy Lab (DDL) can be found HERE.